michaeltlp/gen_ai/material/markmap.md

 - **Styling**: Apply bold, italic, strikethrough, and highlights to text.
 - **Code Blocks**: Include code snippets or formulas.
 - **Images and Links**: Embed images and create hyperlinks.

-For a detailed guide and advanced features, you can refer to the [Markmap documentation](https://mindmapexpert.com/review/how-to-create-a-mind-map-using-markmap-js/) or visit the [Markmap GitHub repository](https://github.com/dundalek/markmap).
-Enjoy creating and navigating your mind maps

 Please create an [Issue](https://github.com/michaeltlp/gen_ai/issues) for any improvements, suggestions, or to report errors in the content.